• Skip to main content

 Keyboard

-As someone who types a lot for a living, a good keyboard is crucial.
+For someone who types for a living, a good keyboard is crucial.
 When I say a good keyboard, I mean a keyboard that would allow me to squeeze as many words per minute (WPM) as possible.
 If you can increase your WPM from, say, 70, to 140, you’re now two times more productive.

 For that, I turned to the Scrivener community (Scrivener is the Photoshop of writers) and asked for their opinions.
 I got an enormous amount of responses, with recommendations like Das Keyboard, Filco Majestouch, Anne Pro 2, Keychron K2, Leopold, Matias, HHKB, Realforce, Azio, Keyboardio Atreus, and many more, including the ancient IBM Model M keyboard or the rather odd OLKB Planck keyboard: